aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

               Attempting to retrieve array index or key from map at Path = /configuration/ipPermissions/1, Type was not an array/object map, Remaining Query = InputParameters.TcpBlockedPorts[*]
 ```

-The engine indicates that its attempt to retrieve a property `InputParameters.TcpBlockedPorts[*]` on the value `/configuration/ipPermissions/0`, `/configuration/ipPermissions/1` failed.
-To understand this better, let us rewrite the rule above using this explicitly referenced.
+To help understand this result, rewrite the rule using `this` explicitly referenced\.

 ```
 rule check_ip_procotol_and_port_range_validity